Some commonly used built-in tags.

 {% include "partial/footer.html" %}

-The `include` directive can embed a split code fragment into the complete document.
-The form is{% include "模板文件" %}.
+The `include` directive can embed a split code fragment (fragment) into a complete document.
+The usage form is{% include "模板文件" %}

-If the template that needs to be introduced does not exist, it will report an error.
-If we don't know whether the template that needs to be introduced exists, we need to add itif_existsjudge.
+If the template to be introduced does not exist, it will report an error, such as if we do not know whether the template to be introduced exists, we need to addif_exists

 {% include "partial/header.html" if_exists %}

-If the header.html template exists, it will be included; if it does not exist, it will not cause an error, but it will be ignored.
+If the header.html template exists, it will be included.
+If it does not exist, it will not cause an error; it will just be ignored.

-By default, the include template is imported, which inherits all variables from the current template.
-If you want to add additional variables to the included template, you can usewithto increase. like:
+By default, the templates included by include will inherit all variables of the current template.
+If you want to add additional variables to the template included by include, you can usewith

 {% include "partial/header.html" with title="这是声明给header使用的title" %}

-This defines the title variable for the template included, and other variables in the current template can also be used continuously.
+This defines the title variable for the template included by include, and other variables in the current template can also be used continuously.

 {% include "partial/header.html" with title="这是声明给header使用的title" keywords="这是声明给header使用的keywords" %}

-If you only want the include template to use specific variables instead of all the variables from the current template, you can use only to set a limit:
+If you want to restrict the variables used by templates included with only, rather than all variables of the current template, you can use only to do so:

 {% include "partial/header.html" with title="这是声明给header使用的title" keywords="这是声明给header使用的keywords" only %}